History of the Detroit Lions: 2022

-2022 would prove to be a major breakout year for the Lions.
+2022 proved to be a major breakout year for the Lions.
 In the draft, the Lions acquired multiple pieces of their core, including defensive ends Aidan Hutchinson and Josh Paschal, wide receiver Jameson Williams, cornerback Kerby Joseph, and linebackers James Houston and Malcolm Rodriguez.
-While the team would get off to a rocky 1–6 start, they would end the season strong winning eight of their last ten games to go 9–8, their first winning season since 2017.
-However, thanks to the Seattle Seahawks beating the Los Angeles Rams 19–16 in overtime in Week 18, the team would miss the playoffs for the sixth consecutive season.
+While the team started the season at 1–6, they finished strong winning eight of their last ten games to go 9–8, their first winning season since 2017.
+However, thanks to the Seattle Seahawks beating the Los Angeles Rams 19–16 in overtime in Week 18, the team missed the playoffs for the sixth consecutive season.
 A notable occurrence during the year came when Jamaal Williams broke Barry Sanders' single-season touchdown record when he scored his 17th of the year against the Green Bay Packers.